 The Bell Tree

-Step into a magical environment this autumn.
+Step into a magical environment this spring.
 Deep in the heart of Speke Hall's woodland is an ancient oak tree which has been transformed by award winning artist Serena Korda into a sculptural sound installation with over 300 ceramic mushroom bells.
 Inspired by the folklore of the native bluebells that grow beneath its branches, The Bell Tree celebrates the dark side of the fairy kingdom.

 Stand in front of The Bell Tree, watch the bells move in the breeze and then, through listening to the soundscape audio on your phone, immerse yourself in the ringing of bluebells played by the bell ringers of Garston St. Michael’s Church.
 These melodic sounds are accompanied by an angry band of fairies, performed by local choir Mostly Madrigals and a capella group Mouthful.